AlexQ6/Mern-project-part-A/README.md

 - Payment system (Stripe and Paypal API)
   - Allows for ordering and payment from within the application
   - Allows customer to use Paypal or credit/debit card for payment
-  - Transaction is sent to Admin ui
+  - Transaction is sent to Admin UI

 - Online ordering
   - View list of menu items, grouped by categories